CSbyGB - Pentips

 Web Services and API

 I made this using my notes and research during pentests and self training.
-I also used the 🚨 FREE course on API Sec University by Corey Ball 🚨 🚨 I really recommend that you check it out if not already. 🚨 I also used the module Introduction to Web Services and APIs from Hackthebox Academy
+I also used the 🚨 FREE 🚨 🚨 I really recommend that you check it out if not already. 🚨 I also used the modules and from Hackthebox Academy.

 What are Web Services